Skip to content

 Run a table repair to load the partitions:

-See the create_k9_report_tables_athena.sql for a script that automates this process for the principal and resource access summary tables.
+See the create_k9_report_tables_athena.sql for a script that automates this process for the principals, principal access summary, and resource access summary tables.

 Now you can query!